KmolYuan/Pyslvs-UI/docs/python-solvespace-api.md

 |:----:|:------:|
 |   | int |

-SolverSystem.dof(self) -> int
 Return the degrees of freedom of current group.
 Only can be called after solving.

 #### SolverSystem.dragged()